[Feature] Salvini hosts anti-EU 'summit', as old ghosts haunt party

 Rule-breaker

-"If we need to break some limits, like the three-percent or the 130-140 percent, we'll go ahead," Salvini said in Verona in May, referring to EU deficit and debt limits.
+"If we need to break some limits, like the three-percent or the 130-140 percent, we'll go ahead," Salvini said in Verona earlier in May, referring to EU deficit and debt limits.

 "We'll spend everything we have to spend, and if someone in Brussels complains, we'll get over it", he also said.